 - Are making a change in the total cholesterol and the blood glucose rates?

 All of these questions are important in terms of managing overall health and the likelihood of developing chronic conditions.
-As employers concerned about the efficiency of our workplace wellness program, these question are also incredibly important to consider when looking at the health of our employee population.
+As employers concerned about the efficiency of our workplace wellness program, these questions are also incredibly important to consider when looking at the health of our employee population.

 - Behavior Change